 If infractions occur during the Trip, it will be at the discretion of the chaperones and/or administrators what action will be taken during the Trip, including but not limited to the following: (1) limited free time; and/or (2) students will be sent home early at parent's or legal guardian's expense.
-Students may also face disciplinary action upon return to the country and
+Students may also face disciplinary action upon return to the country and home, if it is deemed necessary by the chapero ne(s) and/or the District's administration.
+Parent's Signature: Date: I have read the above rules and regulations and I agree to abide by them.
+I also understand that, in the event of my misconduct, I will be sent home at my parent's or legal guardian's expense.

-June 11, 2018 Page 94
+June 4, 2018 Page 78

 I have read the above rules and regulations.
 I agree to the consequences in the event a problem with my child arises.
-I understand that I will be required to provide transportation for my child to return home, if it is deemed necessary by the chaperone(s) and/or the District's administration.
+I understand that I will be required to provide transportation for my child to return